built-on-openfin/.github/profile/README.md

 - [CSharp Starter](https://github.com/built-on-openfin/csharp-starter) – Examples demonstrating the OpenFin product written in .NET
 - [Java Starter](https://github.com/built-on-openfin/java-starter) – Examples demonstrating the OpenFin product written in Java

+## Frontend Frameworks

+OpenFin technology is frontend framework agnostic, but to gain a clearer understanding of how you would use it with popular frameworks we have some created simple examples in the following repository.
+- [Frontend Framework Starter](https://github.com/built-on-openfin/frontend-framework-starter) - Examples for Angular/React using both container and workspace.

 ## Deployment Repositories

 - [Deployment](https://github.com/built-on-openfin/deployment) – Tools and scripts which can be used when deploying OpenFin applications